 Book TV airs on C-Span 2 this weekend from 8 a.m.
 Saturday to 8 a.m.
 Monday and focuses on political and historical books as well as the book industry.
 The following are highlights for this coming weekend.
 For more information, go to Book TV's website.

-10 a.m. to 5 p.m.
-Live coverage from the 2018 Gaithersburg Book Festival in Gaithersburg, Md.
+10:15 a.m. to 5 p.m.
+Live coverage of the 10th annual Gaithersburg Book Festival in Gaithersburg, Md.
 (Re-airs Sunday at 12 a.m.)
 Highlights include: